 WHAT IS THE NORTHWOODS LEAGUE FOUNDATION?

-To utilize the game of baseball to enrich the quality of life for children and families with an enduring
+To utilize the games of baseball and softball to enrich the quality of life for children and families with an enduring

 and caring focus on Northwoods League communities.